blbadger/blbadger.github.io/3-body-problem-3.md

-### Parallelizing the Three Body Problem across many GPUs
+## Parallelizing the Three Body Problem across many GPUs

+### Single CPU threaded parallelization

 In [Part II](https://blbadger.github.io/3-body-problem-3.html) we explored a number of different optimization strategies to make integrating a three body problem trajectory faster.
 The most effective of these (linear multistep methods) are unfortunately not sufficiently numerically stable for very high-resolution divergence plots at small scale, although compute optimizations when stacked together yielded a significant 4x decrease in runtime to Newton's method.